 Post Pill Acne Skincare

-My skin did eventually start to settle down – hooray.
-However, a few months into the l’down / p-demic situation and it flared up like it’s never done before.
-My biggest issue really is hyperpigmentation (dark marks left behind).
+I was so happy when my skin did start to settle down, but a few months into the l’down / p-demic situation, it flared up like it’s never done before and became super stressful for me.

-Not wearing make up is not an option for me right now to be honest due to confidence but I try to keep it to the bare minimum of concealer* and sometimes powder / foundation (and obviously lashings of mascara and eyebrow pencil*!!).
+Not wearing make up wasn’t really an option at that point due to confidence so I kept it to the bare minimum of concealer* sometimes with powder / foundation (and obviously lashings of mascara and eyebrow pencil*!!).

-I’ve road test a lot of products in my time, and I’ve found the best to be the simple ones.
+I’ve road test a lot of products in my time, and I’ve found the best to be the clean and simple ones.
 I’m currently using:

-- in the day I either us ultrasun 50+SPF Tinted Face, Honey or Cetaphil Daily Defence Moisturiser SPF50+
+- Ultrasun 50+SPF Tinted Face, Honey* or Cetaphil Daily Defence Moisturiser SPF50+*

-I was using the Cetaphil Rich Night Cream (and loved it) but the price seemed to double overnight when I needed to buy more so I figured I would give CeraVe a go as I’ve seen so many people (including my Mum) raving about it.
+I can also recommend Cetaphil products, which I used for a while and loved.
+But the prices seemed to double overnight when I needed to buy more so I figured I would give CeraVe products a go as I’ve seen so many people (including my Mum) raving about it.